Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Introduction

+\item Under a novel dynamic regularization parameter choice and under the Linear Independence Constraint Qualification (LICQ) condition, we prove that the primal and dual iterates generated by L-AL method are bounded. \textit{To the best of our knowledge, this represents one of the first results of this nature obtained within the linearized augmented Lagrangian framework}.

+\item We also establish global convergence guarantees, proving that any limit point of the primal and dual sequences is a KKT point of the original problem.
+Furthermore, by leveraging the Kurdyka-Lojasiewicz property, we demonstrate the convergence of the entire sequence generated by L-AL algorithm.
+We also demonstrate that the primal iterates of our method reach an $\epsilon$-first-order solution of the problem in at most $\mathcal{O}(\sqrt{\rho}\epsilon^{-2})$ Jacobian evaluations, where $\rho$ is the penalty parameter. \textit{To the best of our knowledge, this is the optimal computational complexity in the context of augmented Lagrangian and penalty methods for smooth nonconvex constrained optimization problems}.

+\item The theoretical complexity bounds for augmented Lagrangian algorithms do not always reflect the observed good practical performance of these methods.
+To address this discrepancy, we specialize our L-AL algorithm for a class of optimization problems exhibiting a benign nonconvex property (also called strict saddle condition).
+For this restricted class, we establish improved complexity bounds ranging from $\mathcal{O}(\epsilon^{-2})$ to $\mathcal{O}(\epsilon^{-1})$ to attain even an $\epsilon$-second-order solution. \textit{It seems that this is the first complexity result for an augmented Lagrangian-type algorithm specifically designed for solving this class of benign nonconvex problems with nonlinear equality constraints.}

+\item Finally, in addition to proposing a novel algorithm and providing its convergence guarantees, we demonstrate the algorithm’s efficiency through numerical experiments using test problems from the CUTEst library, numerically comparing it with some well-known existing methods and software such as SCP \cite{MesBau:21}, IPOPT \cite{WacBie:06} and Algencan \cite{AndBir:08}. \end{enumerate}

 The paper is structured as follows.
 In Section \ref{sec2}, we introduce our problem of interest and some notions necessary for our analysis.
-In Section \ref{sec3}, we present our algorithm, followed in Section \ref{sec4} by its convergence analysis.
-Finally, in Section \ref{sec5}, we compare numerically our method with existing algorithms.
+In Section \ref{sec3}, we present our algorithm, followed in Sections \ref{sec4} and \ref{sec5} by its convergence analysis.
+Finally, in Section \ref{sec6}, we compare numerically our method with existing algorithms.